Manningcast

-Monday Night Football with Peyton and Eli, colloquially known as the Manningcast, is an American alternate live television broadcast of Monday Night Football hosted by brothers Peyton and Eli Manning.
+Monday Night Football with Peyton and Eli, colloquially known as the Manningcast, is an American alternate live television broadcast of Monday Night Football hosted by brothers Peyton and Eli Manning, both former quarterbacks from the National Football League.
 It is produced by Peyton's production company Omaha Productions.
-The broadcasts air on ESPN2 and ESPN+.
+The broadcasts air on ESPN2 and ESPN+ (select games) in the United States and TSN+ in Canada.

 History

 On July 19, 2021, ESPN announced that Peyton and Eli Manning would host an alternate presentation of Monday Night Football.
 The deal signed by ESPN and Omaha Productions (which produced the ESPN+ series Peyton's Places) was for three seasons and called for ten games each year.
 For the 2021 season, it was announced that the presentation would air for the first three weeks of the season (Ravens-Raiders, Lions-Packers and Eagles-Cowboys), with the final seven telecasts announced at a later date.

 The first Manningcast aired on September 13, 2021, as an alternate presentation of the Monday Night Football game between the Las Vegas Raiders and Baltimore Ravens.

 On November 13, 2021, ESPN announced that the presentation would also be offered for the network's Monday-night Wild Card Game during the 2021 playoffs.
 In February 2022, ESPN extended its contract through the 2024 NFL season, with Omaha Productions also slated to collaborate with ESPN on extending the format to other sports properties, such as college football, golf, and UFC events.
 The series received a Sports Emmy Award for Outstanding Live Sports Series at the 43rd Sports Emmy Awards on May 24, 2022.

+On April 10, 2024, ESPN further extended its contract with Omaha Productions until 2034.
+The 2024 season also saw former New England Patriots head coach Bill Belichick appear on the broadcast during the first half of games.

+Belichick left the Manningcast following the 2024 season after he was hired by the University of North Carolina to be the new head coach of the football team.
+While North Carolina's athletic director Bubba Cunningham stated that he would continue to make regular appearances, Peyton Manning confirmed that Belichick would no longer contribute to the alternate broadcasts.